 〈∂tqv〉+〈v.∇qv〉=-〈ω∂pqv〉+E-P

-The estimation of the write hand of this equation is challenging cause each term can cancel the other to a limit and non of them can be measured without error.
+The estimation of the right hand of this equation is challenging cause each term can cancel the other to a limit and none of them can be measured without error.
 The left side simply represents profile of the water vapor and horizontal wind.
-The later parametrs are more or less feasible to be measured by observations.
+The latter parametrs are more or less feasible to be measured by observations.
 The equation can be recasted as the following

 D〈qv〉Dt=AT

-The AT gives the net moistening of a column that is advecting horizontally.
-By the use of AT in the mentioned study by mapes et al 2018, it’s been proved that the air mass gets moist rapidly, passing the defined margin.
+The AT gives the net moistening (3 terms on the right hand side) of a column that is advecting horizontally.
+By the use of AT, in the mentioned study by Mapes et al 2018 it is seen that the air mass gets moist rapidly, passing the defined margin of 48 kg/m2 (48mm of condensed water equivalent).

-If we replace qv by Relative humidity fields it will give us the tendency of net integrated static energy or enthalpy of a horizontally advecting air mass in each time step.
+If we replace qv by Relative Humidity fields (because the saturation value is nearly constant), it will give us the tendency of net integrated static energy or enthalpy of a horizontally advecting air mass in each time step.
 This could be achieved by a continuous fine temporal resolution observing system.
 These are the final goal of this project.

 SAPHIR Sensor: